 Field School Details

-Students will be registered in 1.0 credits at the third year level.
+- Students received 1.0 credits at the third-year level.